airbytehq/airbyte/docs/integrations/sources/gitlab.md

 Your token should have the `read_api` scope, that Grants read access to the API, including all groups and projects, the container registry, and the package registry.

+**Note:** You can specify either Group IDs or Project IDs in the source configuration.
+If both fields are blank, the connector will retrieve a list of all the groups that are accessible to the configured token and ingest as normal.

 ## Additional information

 GitLab source is working with GitLab API v4.
 It can also work with self-hosted GitLab API v4.